 Even worse, having a low response rate may reflect bias in terms of who took the survey.
 There’s a chance that your response rate is low because you missed out on hearing from whole groups of people, rather than random individuals.
 This might happen if your survey design excluded some people somehow.

 For example, you may have chosen an online survey platform that was too complex and off-putting for older people, or didn’t cater for those with impaired sight.
-Or the issue may have been in your timing, for example, if you sent out your survey during a religious holiday which excluded a large demographic group.
+Or the issue may have been in your timing, for example, if you sent out your survey during a religious holiday that excluded a large demographic group.

-With all that said, there is increasing debate over how much response rate matters, with some experts arguing that there’s more accuracy in smaller respondent groups.
+With all that said, there is an increasing debate over how much response rate matters, with some experts arguing that there’s more accuracy in smaller respondent groups.

 So it may be true that there’s more flexibility around sample size than was previously thought, but it’s still a safe bet that larger sample sizes will protect against skew and provide more reliable results.